- California Health Interview Survey.

 Office of Statewide Health Planning and Development.
-November 2003.
+Winter 2010.

 This report features three sections presenting common and well-accepted measurements for assessing racial and ethnic healthcare disparities using data collected by OSHPD.
 The first section describes Preventable Hospital Admission rates for conditions ranging from bacterial pneumonia to hypertension.
 Rates are also adjusted for their estimated prevalence within different population groups.
-The second section presents Mortality Following Hospitalization for three conditions: acute myocardial infarction, community-acquired pneumonia, and coronary artery bypass graft surgery.
-The third section portrays data on the Use of Invasive Cardiovascular Procedures among patients admitted with a diagnosis of either acute myocardial infarction or unstable angina.
+The second section presents Mortality Following Hospitalization for three conditions.
+The third section portrays data on the Use of Invasive Cardiovascular Procedures among patients admitted with a diagnosis of either coronary artery bypass graft or percutaneous transluminal coronary angioplasty.

 The California Campaign to Eliminate Racial and Ethnic Disparities in Health.
 November 2003.